Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

     crw-rw-rw- 1 nobody nobody 195, 0 16.01.2017 20:05 /dev/nvidia0
     crw-rw-rw- 1 nobody nobody 195, 255 16.01.2017 20:05 /dev/nvidiactl
     ```

+### Creating Snapshots and Templates

+    After all this hard work, you should save your progress on the container by creating a snapshot.
+If you chose ZFS as the base file system, this would be an option in the web interface under the specific container's menu.

+    You could also make the new GPU enabled container a template as a basis for other containers.
+The option of making that cointainer a template can be found via right-clicking on the name of the container.

 ### Final Thoughts